openstack/openstack-ansible/doc/source/reference/configuration/extending-osa.rst

 Adding new or overriding roles in your OpenStack-Ansible installation
 ---------------------------------------------------------------------

-By default OpenStack-Ansible uses its `ansible-role-requirements`_ file to fetch the roles it requires for the installation process.
+By default, OpenStack-Ansible uses its `ansible-role-requirements`_ file to fetch the roles it requires for the installation process.

 The roles will be fetched into the standard ``ANSIBLE_ROLES_PATH``,